ElesCloud/ESCDocuments/Training_PhaseOne.md

      - R/D/S: 0/0/0
      - Comments:
 5. Have the trainee set their home in the spawn point.
-6. If the new trainee is not familiar with the SLMC at all, furnish them a copy of the [SLMC primer](https://github.com/ElesCloud/ESCDocuments/blob/main/SLMCPrimer.md)..
-   - Give the trainee plenty of time to read this and ask any questions they might have.

 ## Section Three: Gear and Documentation
-7. Bring the recruit to the armory and direct them to collect the items under the Recruit section, including:
+1. Bring the recruit to the armory and direct them to collect the items under the Recruit section, including:
    - The trainee uniform
    - "-Epsilon Standard Gear (Adony)-" (has the current HUD and a non-functional plasma knife)
    - HUD gestures - as of this edition of the guide, there are two.
 Fuck if I know why.
 As far as I can tell, they're the same.
    - The RF30 Recruit SMG
-8. Bring the recruit to the classroom and go over components of the HUD.
+2. Bring the recruit to the classroom and go over components of the HUD.
 Explain to them that it is gesture-driven.
    - The HUD Diagram can be found and linked from [here](https://github.com/ElesCloud/ESCDocuments/blob/main/huddiagram%20labeled.png).
    - Note that the gestures on the diagram are the defaults, but they can be customized however the recruit would like.
    - Make sure they look at the gestures.
 Most of them are self-explanatory, but if the recruit wants to know what one does, explain it to them.
    - Make a note that if gestures overlap on the same key, they will not work properly.
    - Allow them time to test if they want.
+3. If the new trainee is not familiar with the SLMC at all, furnish them a copy of the [SLMC primer](https://github.com/ElesCloud/ESCDocuments/blob/main/SLMCPrimer.md)..
+   - Give the trainee plenty of time to read this and ask any questions they might have.

-9. Ensure the trainee has a copy of the handbook [at this link](https://github.com/ElesCloud/ESCDocuments/blob/main/HANDBOOK.md).
+4. Ensure the trainee has a copy of the handbook [at this link](https://github.com/ElesCloud/ESCDocuments/blob/main/HANDBOOK.md).

 **PHASE ONE COMPLETE.
 Proceed to Phase Two.**